island-is/island.is/libs/content-search-indexer/README.md

 # content-search-indexer

-This library groups together importers from multiple projects to import data into the search engine.
+This library groups together importers from multiple projects to import data into elasticsearch used by the content search engine.

 # Create an importer

+## Quick start

+1. Create an importer nestjs service for your project and export it with a nestjs module
+2. Import and add your nestjs module to the code in `indexing.module.ts`
+3. Import and add your nestjs service to the code in `indexing.service.ts`

+Your data should now be imported when you call the `/sync` or `/re-sync` endpoint

+### Overview

-Types are exported from the `@island.is/content-search-indexer/types` library to ease implementation (see example below).
+- Types are exported from the `@island.is/content-search-indexer/types` library to ease implementation (see example below).
-An importer service must export at least the `doSync` function.
+- An importer service must export at least the `doSync` function.
-`SyncOptions` is passed to the importer service as a parameter to the `doSync` function (see **Importing data** section for details ).
+- `SyncOptions` is passed to the importer service as a parameter to the `doSync` function (see **Importing data** section for details ).
-`doSync` must resolve to `SyncResponse` or `null` when called.
+- `doSync` must resolve to `SyncResponse` or `null` when called.
-Optionally an importer can export a `postSync` function that is called after the importer has executed it's `doSync` function.
+- Optionally an importer can export a `postSync` function that is called after the importer has executed it's `doSync` function.
-The `postSync` function is passed the `postSyncOptions` returned by `doSync` in it's `SyncResponse` (see **Post sync** section for details).
+- The `postSync` function is passed the `postSyncOptions` returned by `doSync` in it's `SyncResponse` (see **Post sync** section for details).

 Example: